 It’s your choice.
 Many people have them, but not everyone does.
 Some people are perfectly happy without them.
-The original idea behind the headboard, however, is to protect you against any draft coming from the wall, but now there’s more of an aesthetic function to them.
-They add a completeness to the bed, but besides the fantastic aesthetics and keeping you out of a draft, headboards offer extra benefits:
+However, the headboard’s original idea is to protect you against any draft coming from the wall, but now there’s more of an aesthetic function to them.
+They add completeness to the bed, but besides the fantastic aesthetics and keeping you out of a draft, headboards offer extra benefits:

 If you don’t have a headboard, you can be sure your pillows will fall down the gap between the bed and the wall.
 The headboard will help you to keep them all on the bed.
 You’ll find the headboard essential, especially if you’re going to move your bed away completely from the wall.